Chief Minister of Punjab (Pakistan)

-The chief minister of Punjab (وزیر اعلیٰ پنجاب; Wazīr-e Aʿlá Panjāb) is the head of government of the Pakistani province of Punjab.
-The chief minister leads the legislative branch of the provincial government, and is elected by the provincial assembly for Provincial Assembly.
-Given that they have the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
-Maryam Nawaz Sharif is the current elected chief minister of Punjab.
+The chief minister of Punjab (Punjabi/) is the head of government of the Pakistani province of Punjab.
+Elected by the Provincial Assembly of the Punjab, the chief minister leads the executive branch of the government of Punjab along with their appointed cabinet, with the governor of Punjab serving as the nominal head of executive and province.
+The chief minister is elected by a majority in the Punjab Assembly, where they serve as leader of the House.
+The office is held by virtue of the officeholder's ability to command the confidence of the Assembly, with no term limits.
+Maryam Nawaz Sharif is the 19th and current chief minister of Punjab.

 The office of Chief Minister is located in Lahore, the capital of the Punjab province and is known as the CM Secretariat.